Netanelshoshan/MessageYou/README.md

 ## MessageYou

-end-to-end encrypted chat application that also supports file transfer between clients using boost and cryptopp.
+end-to-end encrypted chat application that supports file transfer between clients using boost and cryptopp.